rgeorgia/biblenotes/content/romans-notes/romans_week6.md

 >
 > 4 When Christ who is your[a] life is revealed, then you also will be revealed with him in glory.
 >
-> 5 Put to death, therefore, whatever in you is earthly: sexual immorality, impurity, passion, evil desire, and greed (which is idolatry).
+> 5 Put to death, therefore, whatever in you is earthly = sexual immorality, impurity, passion, evil desire, and greed (which is idolatry).
 (NRSVue)

 - 6:11 ==> Consider yourself dead to sin and **alive** to Christ
 - Dominion
 - 6:15 => Should we sin?
 This was answer in vss 12-14
-- 6:16 => QUESTION: this death and life, is it physical, spiritual or both?
+- 6:16 => QUESTION = this death and life, is it physical, spiritual or both?
-- From the study book: pursue sacrificial obedience, why is he saying we are not under the law?
+- From the study book = pursue sacrificial obedience, why is he saying we are not under the law?
 - The law does not demand we make sacrifice, the law is to show us what sin is, how sinful we are and to bring us to Christ.
   - "Why then the law?
 It was added because of transgressions, until the offspring[h] would come to whom the promise had been made, and it was ordained through angels by a mediator."
 Gal 3:19
 - Paul argues that God's righteousness comes through faith, not by the law
 - The role of the law was not to eliminate sin, but to "increase" it (?)
-- **THOUGHT**: rejection of the law, for the Jew, would lead to moral chaos and anarchy.
+- **THOUGHT** = rejection of the law, for the Jew, would lead to moral chaos and anarchy.
 (Fr.
 Lawrence, The Epistle to the Romans, A Gospel for all)
 - Paul "mono logs" with Judaizers, addressing their objections.
 - Even though the Christian does not make the law central to their life yet they still experience freedom from sin.
 - Through union with Christ and being led by the Holy Spirit, we can know the true righteousness of God.